Roland Reiss: Artistic career

 Reiss began his art career as an abstract painter.
-In the 1960's he shifted to working with plastics in order "to move away from the brushstrokes, paint, and canvas of Abstract Expressionists.
+In the 1960s he shifted to working with plastics in order "to move away from the brushstrokes, paint, and canvas of Abstract Expressionists.
 The technical elements of painting could be replaced with new surfaces, colors, textures, reflectivities, and physical strength."

 By the 1970s Reiss was producing miniature tableaux, using plexiglass to encase or divide the scene.
 These gained Reiss significant critical attention.
 In the 1990s Reiss moved back to painting.
 He spent the last 15 years if his career creating large flower paintings.

 Educational career

 In 1956, Reiss began teaching painting at the University of Colorado Boulder.
 In 1971, he was hired at Claremont Graduate University, where he headed the art department for 30 years.
 The university established an endowed chair in art in his name in 2010.
-In his retirement, he directed Painting’s Edge, a summer artist’s residency for Idyllwild Arts from 2000 to 2007.
+In his retirement, he directed Painting's Edge, a summer artist's residency for Idyllwild Arts from 2000 to 2007.
 In 2009, he received the College Art Association Award for the Distinguished Teaching of Art.